chaoss/wg-evolution/implementations/README.md

 for illustrating how to compute metrics:

 * [Code Commits](Code_Commits.ipynb),
-includes generation of file [git-commits.json], with a Perceval dump of a git repository, as data source.
+includes the generation of file [git-commits.json], with a Perceval dump of a git repository, as a data source.

 # How to run the notebooks